aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/rows-and-columns/copying-rows-and-columns/_index.md

 ## **How to Copy Single Rows**

-Aspose.Cells provides the [**copyRow**](https://reference.aspose.com/cells/nodejs-cpp/cells/#copyRow) method of the [**Cells**](https://reference.aspose.com/cells/nodejs-cpp/cells) class.
+Aspose.Cells provides the [**Cells.copyRow(Cells, number, number)**](https://reference.aspose.com/cells/nodejs-cpp/cells/#copyRow-cells-number-number-) method of the [**Cells**](https://reference.aspose.com/cells/nodejs-cpp/cells) class.
 This method copies all types of data including formulas, values, comments, cell formats, hidden cells, images and other drawing objects from the source row to the destination row.

-The [**copyRow**](https://reference.aspose.com/cells/nodejs-cpp/cells/#copyRow) method takes the following parameters:
+The [**Cells.copyRow(Cells, number, number)**](https://reference.aspose.com/cells/nodejs-cpp/cells/#copyRow-cells-number-number-) method takes the following parameters:

 - the source [**Cells**](https://reference.aspose.com/cells/nodejs-cpp/cells) object,
 - the source row index, and
 - the destination row index.

 Use this method to copy a row within a sheet, or to another sheet.
-The [**copyRow**](https://reference.aspose.com/cells/nodejs-cpp/cells/#copyRow) method works in a similar way to Microsoft Excel.
+The [**Cells.copyRow(Cells, number, number)**](https://reference.aspose.com/cells/nodejs-cpp/cells/#copyRow-cells-number-number-) method works in a similar way to Microsoft Excel.
 So, for example, you don't need to set the height of the destination row explicitly, that value is copied too.

 The following example shows how to copy a row in a worksheet.
 It uses a template Microsoft Excel file and copies the second row (complete with data, formatting, comments, images and so on) and pastes it to the 12th row in the same worksheet.

-You can skip the step that gets the source row height using the [**getRowHeight**](https://reference.aspose.com/cells/nodejs-cpp/cells/#getRowHeight) method and then sets the destination row height using the [**setRowHeight**](https://reference.aspose.com/cells/nodejs-cpp/cells/#setRowHeight) method as the [**copyRow**](https://reference.aspose.com/cells/nodejs-cpp/cells/#copyRow) method automatically takes care of the row height.
+You can skip the step that gets the source row height using the [**Cells.getRowHeight(number, boolean, CellsUnitType)**](https://reference.aspose.com/cells/nodejs-cpp/cells/#getRowHeight-number-boolean-cellsunittype-) method and then sets the destination row height using the [**Cells.setRowHeight(number, number)**](https://reference.aspose.com/cells/nodejs-cpp/cells/#setRowHeight-number-number-) method as the [**Cells.copyRow(Cells, number, number)**](https://reference.aspose.com/cells/nodejs-cpp/cells/#copyRow-cells-number-number-) method automatically takes care of the row height.

 ```javascript
 const path = require("path");